 Sociology is the scientific study of society and social interaction in groups.
-Our examination of human social organization provides the opportunity to improve the world we have created and in which we live.
+Our examination of human social organization provides the opportunities to improve the world we have created and in which we collectively live.
 The sociological perspective provides an important way to critically understand how human beings come to think and act as they do in a variety of social contexts.

-The goal of the Department is to guide students in gaining knowledge of social processes and the social order, how it affects them in their daily lives, and how it can be applied to their lives and vocations.
-Sociology majors develop an understanding of theories of society and social groups, learn to create and use scientific tools of analysis, and practice the application of sociological concepts to the solution of social problems.
+The goal of the Sociology Department is to guide students in gaining knowledge of social processes and the social order, how it affects them in their daily lives, and how it can be applied to future careers.
+Sociology majors develop an understanding of theories of society and social groups, learn to create and use scientific tools of analysis, and employ sociological concepts to solve social problems.

-The Department urges students to use Augsburg's urban and international settings (through study abroad) as a laboratory for learning.
-Internships enable majors to apply sociological theories and research skills while they explore career paths.
+We encourage students to use Augsburg's urban and international settings (through study abroad) as a laboratory for learning.
+Internships enable our majors to draw upon sociological theories and research skills while they explore different career paths.
 Students also may take an independent study, special topics course, or field study toward that end.

-The major in Sociology has equipped our alumni to understand and function more effectively in the social world as professionals, citizens, and persons, providing the necessary knowledge base and analytical, writing, and critical thinking skills.
-Augsburg alumni who have majored in Sociology are currently employed in the nonprofit sector, research positions, human resources positions in both government and private corporations, the criminal justice field, and as professors of sociology.
-Others have used the major as preparation for advanced study in areas such as law, human services, social work, urban planning, and the ministry.
+The major in Sociology has equipped our alumni with the analytical skills to understand and function more effectively in the social world as professionals and citizens.
+The Sociology major provides a highly versatile knowledge base of research, analytical, writing, and critical thinking skills.
+Augsburg Sociology alumni are currently employed in the nonprofit sector (for example, as analysts, counselors, community organizers, and lobbyists).
+They work in the criminal justice field (as lawyers, police and probation officers).
+They can also be found in offices of Human Resources, conducting research for corporations, as well as teaching at universities as professors of sociology.
+The Sociology major also provides excellent preparation for advanced study in areas such as law, human services, counseling, social work, urban planning, and ministry.